GlacierProtocol/glacierprotocol.github.io/_docs/setup/create-boot-usb.md

 Technical details: The non-quarantined Setup Boot USB drives serve two purposes:

 * They greatly simplify the steps for creation of the Quarantined App USBs in the next section, because only an Ubuntu environment needs outlined.
-The Quarantined OS USBs cannot be used for this since they are eternally quarantined and should be permanently unplugged from the Setup Computers the moment they are created.
+The Quarantined operating system USBs cannot be used for this since they are eternally quarantined and should be permanently unplugged from the Setup Computers the moment they are created.
-* Malware infection of a Setup Computer's default OS becomes more difficult.
-To undermine a Quarantined USB setup process, the malware would first have to propagate itself to the Non-Quarantined OS USB.
+* Malware infection of a Setup Computer's default operating system becomes more difficult.
+To undermine a Quarantined USB setup process, the malware would first have to propagate itself to the Non-Quarantined operating system USB.

 ## On Setup Computer “SETUP 1”
 Open a copy of this document.